EternityForest/EmberOS/README.md

 * sets everything up for a realtime clock, just add dtoverlay
 * Enables SSH, I2C, and SPI
 * allows full configuration of SSH via the sketch partition
-* Enables Samba and DLNA
+* Enables Samba and DLNA(minidlna is added to root's group to enable this)

 * Does NOT make the NTFS partition /sketch read only.
 You have to do that one yourself if you want it.